-• Research Team
+Research Team

-- o To what extent the background and experience of the PI, Partnering PI (if applicable), and other key personnel are appropriate to accomplish the proposed research project. - o To what degree the levels of effort by the PI, Partnering PI (if applicable), and other key personnel are appropriate to ensure successful conduct of the proposed work. - If applicable, to what extent the study team composition is able to provide military-relevant subject matter expertise to the proposed research. - To what extent the community collaborative research partners are appropriate and integrated into the study, if applicable. - Early-Career Investigator Partnering PI Option: How well the partners' combined experience will better address the research question.
-Whether the Early-Career Investigator meets the eligibility requirements.
+- o To what extent the background and experience of the PI, Partnering PI (if applicable), and other key personnel are appropriate to accomplish the proposed research project. - To what extent the collaborative research approach(es) and partners are realistic, appropriate, and well-integrated into the study. - To what degree the levels of effort by the PI, Partnering PI (if applicable), and other key personnel are appropriate to ensure successful conduct of the proposed work. - o If applicable, to what extent the study team composition provides military-relevant subject matter expertise to the proposed research. - Career Initiation or Transition Partnering PI Option: How well the partners' combined experience will better address the research question than could be achieved through separate efforts.

-• Ethical Considerations (for research involving human subjects)
+• Ethical Considerations

-- Whether the strategy for the inclusion of diverse populations, including women and minorities, is appropriate to the objectives of the study. - Whether the distribution of the proposed enrollment on the basis of sex/gender, race, and/or ethnicity is appropriate for the proposed research. - Whether the population selected to participate in the study stands to benefit from the knowledge to be gained as a result of the proposed research. - How the level of risk to human subjects is minimized and how the safety monitoring and reporting are appropriate for the level of risk. - To what extent the proposed clinical research might affect the daily lives of the individual human subjects participating in the study.
+- Whether the population selected to participate in the study stands to benefit from the knowledge to be gained as a result of the proposed research. - Whether planned dissemination of the research back to the participants is described and appropriate.

-To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.
+- How well the level of risk to human subjects is minimized and how the safety monitoring and reporting is appropriate for the level of risk. - To what degree privacy and confidentiality of study records are appropriately considered. - o To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.